 Small businesses do not have the capital that large corporations do, so they face more of a risk of a shutdown in the event of major data loss.
-IT best practices for small businesses include onsite and offsite data backup, data recovery and data archiving.
-Let us explain further why and how each of these practices is done.
+IT best practices for small businesses include onsite and offsite data backup, data recovery, and data archiving.
+Let us explain why and how each of these practices is done.

 Onsite Data Backup